koordinates/xstate-tree/README.md

 These events can be added anywhere, either next to a component for component specific events or in a module for events that are for multiple machines.
 One thing that it is important to keep in mind is that these `declare global` declarations must be loaded by the `.d.ts` files when importing the component, otherwise the events will be missing.
 Which means

 1. If they are in their own file, say for a module level declaration, that file will need to be imported somewhere.
 Somewhere that using a component will trigger the import
-2. If they are tied to a component they need to be in the index.ts file that imports the view/selectors/actions etc and calls `buildXstateTreeMachine`.
+2. If they are tied to a component they need to be in the index.ts file that imports the view/selectors/actions etc and calls `createXStateTreeMachine`.
 If they are in the file containing those functions the index.d.ts file will not end up importing them.

 ### [Storybook](https://storybook.js.org)